michaldrabik/showly-2.0/README.md

 If you are interested in helping now or in the future, please visit our CrowdIn project and join:<br>
 https://crwd.in/showly-android-app

+## Dev Notes

+The codebase has been around for a few years now and it grew a bit rusty.
+Few things surely could be adressed:

+- Overall architecture should be simplified and refactored into more strict feature-based one
+- Retrofit could be replaced in favor of Ktor Client
+- Jetpack Compose migration (although there is no **_real_** benefit of it currently from end-user point of view)
+- Add more unit tests to complete suite and increase coverage

 ## FAQ

 **1. Can I watch/stream/download shows and movies with Showly app?**